TomJamesYap28/Car-Rental-Public/README.md

 <div align="center">
 </div>

+This project is a Car Rental platform focused on Davao City, designed to connect users with available vehicles for their specified rental time and date.
+The application provides users with a list of available cars along with the seller’s information, facilitating easy bookings.
+Additionally, there is a dedicated seller page where car owners can list their vehicles, manage availability, and update rental dates, ensuring a seamless experience for both renters and sellers.

 ## Built With
 In this section are the frameworks/libraries/plug-ins/add-ons and etc. that I used to build the web-app.